Marble-Frog/Quiz-Game/README.md

             <li>Hides the rules when clicked</li>
         </ul>
     </ul>
-    <p>To ensure that the quiz only starts when the player is fully ready, the ready button both hides the intro pop up and starts the timer on the quiz</p>
+    <p>To ensure that the quiz only starts when the player is fully ready, the only way to navigate to the quiz is by pressing the ready button.
+Which will also start the timer for the quiz and hide the intro pop up</p>
     <hr>
     <ul>
         <li>Next Button</li>